devuci/3n/README.md

 # 3n
+Code: Matlab code to filter brain network data with the ECO criterion
+Data: Results obtained from the brain network data
-Matlab code to filter brain connectivity networks with the ECO criterion (De Vico Fallani et al, A topological criterion to filter information in complex brain networks, Plos Comp Biol, 2017)
+Ref: De Vico Fallani et al, A topological criterion to filter information in complex brain networks, Plos Comp Biol, 2017